aftxgithub/papilo/README.md

 - Sources:
     - File: Read lines from a file
     - Stdin: Read lines from standard input (default)
-    - Network: A REST endpoint is exposed on a port
+    - (WIP): Network: A REST endpoint is exposed on a port
-    - WebSocket: Full duplex communication, exposed on a port
+    - (WIP): WebSocket: Full duplex communication, exposed on a port

 - Sinks:
     - File: Write sink data to file